 Date and Time formats and how they are represented in LibreOffice Calc is explained in this tutorial.

-Open a blank Calc sheet and enter below items – a date, a time and a date time.
+Open a blank Calc sheet and enter the below items – a date, a time and a date-time.

-Once you entered, Calc would reformat them as below using default Calc formating for each type.
+Once you entered, Calc would reformat them as below using default Calc formatting for each type.

 Right-click on the date at A1 cell and click Format Cells.
 The default format of the selected cell would open up as below.